-CAROL SAWYER's seven short video segments, collectively titled Wood Work are included in an upcoming show at the Nanaimo Art Gallery titled Silva Part II: Booming Grounds, curated by Jesse Birch.
+CAROL SAWYER's seven short video segments, collectively titled Wood Work are included in the Nanaimo Art Gallery exhibition Silva Part II: Booming Grounds, curated by Jesse Birch.
 The videos will be seen inserted into the flow of advertising on the large outdoor screens in the adjacent plaza.
 The exhibition runs November 21, 2015 to February 13, 2016.

 ANDREA PINHEIRO discusses the relationship between photography, painting and print, and shares a collection of work commissioned for issue 32.3 of Blackflash magazine here.